The group of $K_1$-zero-cycles on the second generalized Severi-Brauer variety of an algebra of index 4: Preliminaries and Notation

 \begin{defn} A \emph{cycle module} $M$ over $F$ is a function assigning to every field extension $L/F$ a graded abelian group $M(L) = M_*(L)$, which is a graded module over the Milnor $K$-theory ring $K_*^M(F)$ satisfying some data and compatibility axioms.
 This data includes \begin{enumerate} \item For each field homomorphism $L \to E$ over $F$, there is a degree 0 homomorphism $r_{E/L}: M(L) \to M(E)$ called \emph{restriction}. \item For each field homomorphism $L \to E$ over $F$, there is a degree 0 homomorphism $c_{E/L}: M(E) \to M(L)$ called \emph{corestriction} (or norm). \item For each extension $L/F$ and each (rank 1) discrete valuation $v$ on $L$, there is a degree $-1$ homomorphism $\partial _{v}: M(L) \to M(\kappa(v))$ called the \emph{residue homomorphism}, where $\kappa(v)$ is the residue field of $v$. \end{enumerate} These homomorphisms are compatible with the corresponding maps in Milnor $K$-theory.
 See D1-D4, R1a-R3e, FD, and C of \cite[Def.
 1.1, Def.
 2.1]{Rost}. \end{defn}

 Let $X$ be an $F$-variety and $M$ a cycle module over $F$.
 Utilizing this axiomatic framework, we set where $X_{(p)}$ denotes the collection of points of $X$ of dimension $p$, to obtain a complex with differentials $d_X$ induced by the homomorphisms $\partial _v$ associated to valuations of codimension 1 subvarieties.
-This is often referred to as the \emph{Rost complex} for general cycle modules and the \emph{Gersten complex} for the cycle module given by Quillen $K$-theory.
+This is often referred to as the \emph{Rost complex} \cite{EKM} or \emph{Gersten complex} \cite{Panin}.
 We denote the homology group at the middle term by $A_p(X, M_q)$.
 Our main focus will be the group of $K_1$-zero-cycles, where $K_*$ is the cycle module given by Quillen $K$-theory.
 More concretely, we wish to describe the collection of equivalences classes of formal sums $\sum (\alpha, x)$, where $x$ is a closed point on $X$ and $\alpha \in F(x)^{\times}$.